 It might take a bit of practice to learn how to best focus your equipment.
 First up, align your telescope towards the target object with the help of your finderscope.

-A finderscope helps you find that target object and most telescopes come with a standard types.
+A finderscope helps you find that target object and most telescopes come with a standard type.
 (I upgraded mine for a better experience.)
 I recommend one that lets you see the target object right-side up.

 Now onto focusing…